- The Fiscal

 The day-to-day operations of most federal agencies are funded on an annual basis by appropriations.
 When those appropriation bills are not enacted by the start of the fiscal year on October 1, Congress uses a continuing resolution, or “CR,” as a temporary measure to fund government activities for a limited amount of time.
 Continuing resolutions are temporary “stopgaps,” often employed to avoid a partial government shutdown and to give lawmakers more time to enact appropriations for the full year.
 However, programs deemed as essential services, such as those related to public safety, often continue to operate even in the absence of a CR.

 Fiscal year 2022 began on October 1 and none of the 12 appropriation bills for the year were enacted yet.
 As a result, a continuing resolution was enacted on September 30 to avoid a partial shutdown and provide temporary funding for government operations through December 3.
-Because legislators still have not reached an agreement, another CR was enacted on December 3 to avoid a partial shutdown and provide temporary funding through February 18.
+A second continuing resolution was used to extend temporary funding through February 18.
+Because legislators still had not reached an agreement, a third CR was enacted on February 18 to avoid a partial shutdown and provide temporary funding through March 11.
+A 4-day CR was put in place through March 15 to give the Congress time to finalize the omnibus appropriations bill.
+On March 15, appropriations were enacted for the rest of the fiscal year.

 While temporary funding measures often avoid shutdowns, they also reflect the failure of lawmakers to reach agreement on some or all appropriation bills for a full fiscal year.
 Funding the government for a full year is preferable to using a CR because it allows government agencies to plan appropriately and match their resources with their responsibilities.
 Predictability benefits the economy by providing certainty about government activities.